deekayen/ansible-role-silverlight/README.md

 By default, this role installs Microsoft Silverlight.
 Toggling the `silverlight_uninstall` variable from `false` to `true` will uninstall the framework if it exists.

+To reboot Windows after successful installation, toggle the `silverlight_reboot` variable to `true`.

 Dependencies
 ------------